eReuse/IdHub/pythonPackage/README.md

 First, register a new user into the desired API.
 In this example, an empty ethereum  privateKey is given, so the API will automatically generate one and return it. "register_user" and all the other API methods always return a json object.
-In this example, we will save the "[data].[api_token]" value of the returned json, that contains the api_token of the registered user, which will be necessary later.
+In this example, we will save the "[data].[api_token]" value of the returned json.
+It contains the api_token of the registered user, which will be necessary later.

 ```sh
 keyUser1 = methods.register_user("http://endpoint_ip:endpoint_port" , "")['data']['api_token']